 .Digital McLuhan has received the most translations - seven - Japanese, Chinese (twice - Taiwan and PRC), Korean, Croatian, Romanian, Macedonian (I love that - Alexander the Great!)

 .The Soft Edge has received the second most translations - five - Chinese (twice), Portuguese, Polish, and Turkish.

 .The most money I was ever paid as an advance for a translation was for the Japanese edition of Digital McLuhan.

 .The most royalties I have received for any translation has been for the Korean translation of New New Media.

 .Only two of my science fiction novels have been translated: The Silk Code and The Consciousness Plague into Polish.
-(A Romanian translation of The Plot to Save Socrates is to be published in the summer of 2014.)
+(A Romanian translation of The Plot to Save Socrates is to be published in 2014. and a Spanish translation in 2015.

 .The French, Italian, and Czech translations have been of my science fiction short stories.
 The Farci (Persian) translation was of a scholarly article about social media in 2010.
 All the other translations have been of my books.

 You might wonder why there is much more translation from Eastern Europe than Western Europe.
 There are at least two reasons.
 One is that more people read English in Western Europe than in Eastern Europe, so translations are less necessary.
 Another is that the end of the Cold War has led to a remarkable intellectual renaissance in the former Soviet block...